-Within the transfer credit guidelines above, studies relevant to a student's program may be taken for credit through institutions recognized by WCIU upon the recommendation of the student's program advisor or field supervisor and approval by the program director.
+Within the transfer credit guidelines above, studies relevant to a student's program may be taken for credit through institutions recognized by WCIU upon approval by the program director.
 Such studies are considered concurrent enrollment if taken during a term when students are also registered for courses in a WCIU degree program.
 Transferring credit for these approved studies taken through other WCIU-recognized institutions requires that an official transcript (academic record) be sent to the Office of the Registrar upon completion of the work.
 See the Transfer Credit section of the catalog for information on receiving transfer credit.